xavier-rdo/my-tech-monitoring/README.md

 ## Postgres database bootstrapping through Docker

-This project embeds a [`Dockerfile`](docker/Postgres/Dockerfile) that creates a new Docker image based on the latest `Postgres` official image and runs some bootstrapping SQL scripts (from the [docker/Postgres/src](docker/Postgres/src) folder) that create :
+This project embeds a [`Dockerfile`](docker/Postgres/Dockerfile) that creates a new Docker image based on the `Postgres:9.6` official image and runs some bootstrapping SQL scripts (from the [docker/Postgres/src](docker/Postgres/src) folder) that create :

 * an `app` user (password `app`)
 * an `app` database
 * a `model` schema
 * some tables in `model` schema populated with some initial data

+>In a foreseeable future, DB structure and seeding may be managed by a migration tool (such as Knex, for instance) to ease DB maintainance for various environments (dev, prod, testing, etc.)

 ### Usage: